Starting your essay is probably the most difficult thing to do in the whole writing process.

 How do you grab the attention of the reader from the very beginning?
 How do you make a great impression on your teachers, editors, or the college admissions committee?
 By the way, if you’re struggling with your essay, you can get professional help from a company like the Princeton Review.
 They’ll make sure you’ll get a high score.

 How to start your essay? – The most straightforward advice

 In his famous book “On Writing: A Memoir of the Craft”, Stephen King said: “the scariest moment is always just before you start.”
 So the best thing to do is to write anything as soon as you can.

 It doesn’t have to be perfect.
 Just sit down and write anything, because the Muse comes to those who are brave enough to start.
 Maybe you’ll throw half of it away, but at least you’ll have something to hang on to.

 How to begin your essay? – The lengthier and more appropriate advice

-The aim of an academic essay is usually to persuade the readers to change their mind about something.
-It can also be a descriptive, expository, argumentative or a narrative essay.
+The aim of an academic essay is usually to persuade readers to change their minds about something.
+It can also be a descriptive, expository, argumentative or narrative essay.

 But regardless of the format of the essay, the introduction should still have these basic ingredients: